blat-blatnik/Pocket-Universe/README.md

 ![](/screenshots/9.png)

-Simply run the compiled executable.
+Place the [`/shaders`](/shaders) directory **in the same directory as the executable** and simply run the executable.
 A command-line prompt will then appear and the application ask you how many particles to simulate.
 The list of controls will also be printed on the command line.
-Note that you need to have the [`/shaders`](/shaders) directory **in the same directory as the executable** when running.

 **Do not** try to simulate more particles than your GPU can reasonably handle because your driver might hang, crashing your whole computer.
 Refer to the given benchmarks as a reference point.